 Creative Directors: Ayse Bali, Murat Cetinturk

 Published: April 2010

-Studies have shown that the sexual victimization of women portrayed in porn, non-porn films, and in music videos increase supportive attitudes of sexual violence.
+Studies have shown that the sexual victimization of women portrayed in porn, non-porn films, and music videos increases supportive attitudes toward sexual violence.
 Despite the fact that the effects of sexual violence in advertising have not been extensively studied, there still is evidence that exposure to advertisements that sexually objectify women produces anti-woman attitudes.
-It is very clear though that ads such Blender’s create environments where attitudes that reinforce the ideas that women are objects and that men are always sexually aggressive flourish (Stankiewicz 581).
+It is very clear though that ads such as Blender’s create environments where attitudes that reinforce the ideas that women are objects and that men are always sexually aggressive flourish (Stankiewicz 581).

 Reichert, Tom, et al. “A Test of Media Literacy Effects and Sexual Objectification in Advertising.”
 Journal of Current Issues & Research in Advertising 29.1 (2007): 81-92.
 Communication & Mass Media Complete.
 EBSCO.
 Web.
 21 Apr.
 2010.

 Stankiewicz, Julie, and Francine Rosselli.
 “Women as Sex Objects and Victims in Print Advertisements.”
 Sex Roles 58.7/8 (2008): 579-589.
 Academic Search Complete.
 EBSCO.
 Web.
 27 Apr.
 2010.